gsifuentes-ciandt/mermaid-studio/README.md

 ## 📖 Overview

-Mermaid Studio Pro is a comprehensive diagram management platform that transforms the way you create, organize, and share Mermaid diagrams.
-Built with modern web technologies, it offers a seamless experience for developers, architects, and technical teams who need to document systems, workflows, and processes.
+Mermaid Studio Pro is a cloud-based collaboration platform that transforms the way teams create, organize, and share Mermaid diagrams.
+Built with modern web technologies and powered by Supabase, it offers a seamless experience for developers, architects, and technical teams who need to document systems, workflows, and processes together.

 ### Why Mermaid Studio Pro?

+- 🤝 **Team Collaboration**: Share projects with role-based permissions (Owner, Admin, Editor, Viewer)
+- 🗂️ **Project Organization**: Organize diagrams in projects and nested folders
+- ☁️ **Cloud Storage**: All diagrams stored securely in PostgreSQL database
+- 🔐 **Secure Authentication**: Sign in with Google OAuth
 - 🎨 **Beautiful UI**: Modern, gradient-based design with smooth animations
 - 🤖 **AI-Powered**: Generate, modify, and explain diagrams with AI assistance
 - 🌙 **Dark Mode**: Full dark theme support for comfortable viewing
 - 🌍 **Internationalization**: Support for English, Spanish, and Portuguese
 - 📱 **Responsive**: Works perfectly on desktop, tablet, and mobile
-- 💾 **Local Storage**: Your diagrams are saved automatically in your browser
 - 🔍 **Advanced Search**: Find diagrams quickly with powerful filtering
 - 🎯 **Focus Mode**: Distraction-free diagram viewing
-- 📊 **Type-Specific Fields**: Special metadata for API endpoints and workflows

 ---

 ## ✨ Features

+### 🤝 Collaboration (NEW in v2.0)

+- **Multi-User Projects**: Create and share projects with your team
+- **Role-Based Permissions**: Control access with Owner, Admin, Editor, and Viewer roles
+- **Project Sharing**: Invite team members via email
+- **Folder Hierarchy**: Organize diagrams in nested folders
+- **Drag & Drop**: Reorder folders with intuitive drag-and-drop
+- **Team Dashboard**: View all your projects in one place
+- **User Preferences**: Per-user AI credentials and settings
+- **Secure Access**: Row-level security at the database level

 ### 🤖 AI Assistant